Get Started Investing

 Software Integration with Other Apps

-Currently, you can integrate your account with Mint and Personal Capital.
+Currently, you can integrate your account with Credit Karma and Empower (formally Personal Capital).
 Titan also supports Intuit’s TurboTax through their partner Apex Clearing.
 You can use TurboTax Premiere to import your trade history.

 Consolidated 1099 forms will be uploaded directly into your Turbo Tax account come tax time.
 Titan Invest also integrates with H&R Block’s tax software.